 night.
 But if you swing differently, by all means use two onions instead of one.

 I recently made a double batch of these latkes with six pounds of potatoes to freeze for a party.
 It yielded about 60 latkes and took 90 minutes including cleanup.
 Plan accordingly.

-- Peel 6 large Yukon Gold potatoes.
+- Peel 6 large Yukon Gold potatoes, about 3 pounds.
 Put in cold water.

 - Grate the potatoes in a food processor on the shredding blade.
 Immediately run under cold water and squeeze dry.

 - Change the blade on the processor to the usual grinding blade and grind an onion to a coarse puree.
 Add about 1/4 of the grated potatoes and puree these as well.
 Add salt (lots, about a tablespoon of kosher salt) some pepper, and 2-3 eggs, and mix briefly.